-In 1934 Samuel (Sam) Wernick, having made poultry crates, sheds and houses for his poultry business, places a sign outside his family home declaring ‘Sheds For Sale – Enquire Within’.
-The business is born.
+The business is born in 1934 when Samuel (Sam) Wernick, having made poultry crates, sheds and houses for his poultry business, places a sign outside his family home declaring ‘Sheds For Sale – Enquire Within’.

 Despite a difficult start, Sam is pleased with the progress of the business and optimistic about its future, making it a Limited Company in the autumn of 1946.